I do not have a restraining order against the abuser, and s/he has not been convicted of a crime. Can s/he have a gun?

 The sheriff department or ATF branch office may also be able to help.
 You can find contact information for your local sheriff on our Oklahoma Sheriff Departments page.
 See Who do I notify if I think my abuser should not have a gun? to find contact information for an ATF branch office near you.

 If none of these situations apply, you can still make a plan for your safety.
-See our Safety Tips page for more information.
+See our Safety Planning page for more information.
 You can also contact your local domestic violence program for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our Oklahoma Advocates and Shelters page.

 For additional information on gun laws in Oklahoma, you can go to the Giffords Law Center website